ArminZ/ANR_Scoring_And_Visualisation/README.md

 and to print out the map with the competition task overlay.

 ---
-#### Tech
+#### Technical
-The application is a Microsoft Windows Forms (stand-alone) application written in C# (.NET framework 4.5, & Entity framework).
+The application is a Microsoft Windows Forms (stand-alone) application written in C# (.NET Framework 4.5, Entity framework 6.1).
-Data is stored in a local MS SQL database file.
+Data is stored in a local MS SQL database file (SQLLocalDB).

 ---
 #### History